python-ellar/ellar/docs/security/authentication.md

             data = await self.jwt_service.decode_async(credentials.credentials)
             return UserIdentity(auth_type=self.scheme, **data)
         except Exception as ex:
-            # if we cant identity the user or token has expired we raise 401 error.
+            # if we cant identity the user or token has expired, we return None.
-            raise HTTPException(status_code=401) from ex
+            return None
 ```

 Let us make `JWTAuthentication` Handler available for ellar to use as shown below